 - Ask your IT supplier or web host to enable security protocols such as SSL and IPSec for transferring data on the internet.

-- If you are transferring data outside your business, make sure you are in compliance with data protection legislation, and that the recipient understands how they can use it.
-If personal data is being processed by a third party, a contract should be in place that clearly sets out the obligations of the data controller (ie you) and the data processor (the third party) with respect to data protection and compliance with the law as well as other important points such as liability and indemnity.
+- If you are transferring data outside your business, make sure you comply with all relevant data protection legislation, and that the recipient understands how they can use it.
+If personal data is being processed by a third party, a contract should be in place that clearly sets out the obligations of the data controller (you) and the data processor (the third party) with respect to data protection and compliance with the law as well as other important points such as liability and indemnity.

-- Make sure additional copies of data are only held for as long as necessary - whether inside or outside your company.
+- Only hold additional copies for as long as necessary - whether inside or outside your company.

 You may need to strike a balance between security and convenience